sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 When an authoritative tag is signed, the originator of the signature can be verified.
 A trustworthy association between the signature and the originator of the signature can be established via trust anchors.
 A certification path between a trust anchor and a certificate including a public key enabling the validation of a tag signature can realize the assessment of trustworthiness of an authoritative tag.
 Verifying that the software provider is the signer is a different matter.
 This requires an association between the signature and the tag's entity item associated corresponding to the software provider.
 No mechanism is defined in this draft to make this association; therefore, this association will need to be handled by local policy.

+Loss of control of signing credentials used to sign CoSWID tags would create doubt about the authenticity and integrity of any CoSWID tags signed using the compromised keys.
+In such cases, the legitimate tag signer (namely, the software provider for an authoritative CoSWID tag) can simply employ uncompromised signing credentials to create a new signature on the original tag.
+The tag version number would not be incremented since the tag itself was not modified.
+Consumers of CoSWID tags would need to validate the tag using the new credentials and would also need to revoke certificates associated with the compromised credentials to avoid validating tags signed with them.
+The process for doing this is beyond the scope of this specification.

 CoSWID tags are intended to contain public information about software components and, as such, the contents of a CoSWID tag does not need to be protected against unintended disclosure on an endpoint.

 CoSWID tags are intended to be easily discoverable by authorized applications and users on an endpoint in order to make it easy to determine the tagged software load.
-Access to the collection of an endpoint's SWID tags needs to be appropriately controlled to authorized applications and users using an appropriate access control mechanism.
+Access to the collection of an endpoint's CoSWID tags needs to be appropriately controlled to authorized applications and users using an appropriate access control mechanism.

 CoSWID tags are designed to be easily added and removed from an endpoint along with the installation or removal of software components.
-On endpoints where addition or removal of software components is tightly controlled, the addition or removal of SWID tags can be similarly controlled.
+On endpoints where addition or removal of software components is tightly controlled, the addition or removal of CoSWID tags can be similarly controlled.
 On more open systems, where many users can manage the software inventory, CoSWID tags can be easier to add or remove.
 On such systems, it can be possible to add or remove CoSWID tags in a way that does not reflect the actual presence or absence of corresponding software components.
-Similarly, not all software products automatically install CoSWID tags, so products can be present on an endpoint without providing a corresponding SWID tag.
+Similarly, not all software products automatically install CoSWID tags, so products can be present on an endpoint without providing a corresponding CoSWID tag.
 As such, any collection of CoSWID tags cannot automatically be assumed to represent either a complete or fully accurate representation of the software inventory of the endpoint.
-However, especially on endpoint devices that more strictly control the ability to add or remove applications, CoSWID tags are an easy way to provide an preliminary understanding of that endpoint's software inventory.
+However, especially on endpoint devices that more strictly control the ability to add or remove applications, CoSWID tags are an easy way to provide a preliminary understanding of that endpoint's software inventory.

 Any report of an endpoint's CoSWID tag collection provides